puppetlabs-toy-chest/razor-server/doc/api.md

 Policies are matched in the order of ascending line numbers.

-Tags, brokers, installers and images are referenced by their name.
+Tags, brokers, installers and repos are referenced by their name.
 Tags can also be created by providing a rule; if a tag with that name already exists, the rule must be equal to the rule of the existing tag.